OffchainLabs/arbitrum-docs/arbitrum-docs/how-arbitrum-works/bold/bold-economics-of-disputes.md

 #### Requiring a bond to become a validator

-The entities responsible for posting assertions about Arbitrum state to Ethereum are called validators.
-If posting assertions were free, anyone could create conflicting assertions to always delay withdrawals by fourteen days instead of seven.
-As such, Arbitrum requires validators to put in a "security deposit," known as a **bond**, to be allowed to post assertions.
-Validators can withdraw their bond as soon as their latest posted assertion has been confirmed, ending their responsibilities.
+The entities responsible for posting assertions about Arbitrum state to Ethereum are a special type of validator, known as a proposer.
+If proposing assertions were free, anyone could create conflicting assertions to always delay withdrawals by fourteen days instead of seven.
+As such, Arbitrum requires validators, who wish to be proposers, to make a "security deposit," known as a **bond**, to be allowed to propose assertions.
+Validators can withdraw their bond as soon as their latest proposed assertion has been confirmed.
+Withdrawing their bond formally ends the proposer's responsibilities.

 #### Pricing bonds

 Ensuring assertions are frequently posted is a requirement for Arbitrum, but at the same time, it should not be a privilege that is easily obtained, which is why the pricing of this "security deposit" is based on opportunity cost.

-To be highly conservative, in a bank-run scenario, the [Arbitrum One bridge](https://etherscan.io/address/0x8315177ab297ba92a06054ce80a67ed4dbd7ed3a) contains approximately $5.4BN worth of assets at the time of writing on April 15th, 2024.
-Assuming funds could earn a 5% APY if invested, the opportunity cost of 1 extra week of delay is approximately USD 5,200,000.
-Given this scenario, we recommend a bond for assertion posters to be somewhere in the range of ~$2.5M - $5M.
+To be highly conservative, in a bank-run scenario, the [Arbitrum One bridge](https://etherscan.io/address/0x8315177ab297ba92a06054ce80a67ed4dbd7ed3a) contains approximately $3.5B USD worth of assets at the time of writing on Sept 20th, 2024.
+Assuming funds could earn a 5% APY if invested, the opportunity cost of 1 extra week of delay is approximately USD 3,400,000.
+Given this scenario, we recommend a bond for assertion posters to be greater than $3,400,000 USD.

 Honest proposers can always withdraw their bond once their assertions are confirmed.
 However, adversaries stand to lose the entirety of their bond if they propose invalid assertions.
 A large bond size drastically improves the economic security of the system based on these two axes by making the cost to propose high and by guaranteeing that malicious actors will lose their entire bond when they are proven wrong by the protocol.